Title IX Coordinator

 How to get help

 If you have experienced sexual harassment, you are encouraged to contact the Title IX Coordinator or Safety & Security.
-If you are in physical danger or have physical injuries that require immediate attention, call Safety & Security or 911.
+If you are in physical danger or have physical injuries that require immediate attention, contact Safety & Security at 614.222.6165 or call 911.

 No matter how you choose to address an instance of sexual harassment, you will be supported by the resources available at CCAD and in the community.
 Professionals will work with you to decide how to proceed and ensure that your concerns and needs are being addressed.
 This list of resources gives you a broad overview of each and what they can offer you.